ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 Chef is recommending the usage of [Policyfile](https://docs.chef.io/policyfile.html) instead of Berkshelf*.
 If you are not familiar with Berkshelf and their cookbook patterns, I would recommend reading [this blog post](http://blog.vialstudios.com/the-environment-cookbook-pattern/).

+Some of the contents might seem trivial because throughout my journey, I discovered that new Chef users have no experience in Ruby (I was in this category) nor writing codes.

 # Deployment pipeline